galaxyproject/galaxy-hub/src/cloud/authnz/index.md

+---
-# Securely Authorize Galaxy to Access Protected Data on Cloud
+title:  "Securely Authorize Galaxy to Access Protected Data on Cloud"
+---

 On this page we explain a method that enables a user to securely authorize Galaxy to access their privately hosted data on cloud.
 This method uses industry standards for user identification and their accesss control: